openenclave/openenclave/doc/GettingStarted.md

-Getting Started with OpenEnclave
+Getting Started with Open Enclave
 ================================

 Introduction
 ------------

-This document provides a step-by-step tutorial to begin using the OpenEnclave SDK.
+This document provides a step-by-step tutorial to begin using the Open Enclave SDK.
 It explains how to obtain, build, and install the SDK.
 It also describes how to develop and build a few simple enclave applications.

 Licenses
 --------

-Microsoft plans to release the OpenEnclave SDK under the MIT license, included here in the source distribution.
+Microsoft plans to release the Open Enclave SDK under the MIT license, included here in the source distribution.

 <https://github.com/Microsoft/openenclave/blob/master/LICENSE>

-OpenEnclave builds on various third-party packages.
+Open Enclave builds on various third-party packages.
 It modifies and redistributes libunwind and in addition downloads other third-party packages on-the-fly during the build process.
 Licensing details for all third-party packages shown in the table below.